Bashkim Kadrii

-Bashkim Kadrii (born 9 July 1991) is a Danish professional footballer who plays as a forward or a winger for OB.
+Bashkim Kadrii (born 9 July 1991) is a Danish professional footballer who plays as a forward or a winger.
 He has represented Denmark at senior international level.

 Club career

 Denmark

 Kadrii began his career with B.93 in the Danish 2nd Division East, where he was the top goal scorer for the club, In late 2009 Danish media wrote that both OB and Dortmund were in the chase for the young attacker, but he opted for OB, signing a four-year contract with Odense in mid-2010.

 After OB sacked head coach Lars Olsen, assistant coach Viggo Jensen and director of sports Kim Brink on 13 September, Bashkim Kadrii was handed his senior debut three days later, in the Europa League match away against Getafe, with OB losing 1–2.

 He scored his first hattrick for OB on 5 December 2011 against SønderjyskE, when OB won 4–0 in the last round before the winter break.

 In the summer transfer window of 2014, Kadrii signed a four-year contract with Danish vice-champions FC Copenhagen and received the number 9 shirt.
 He scored the lone goal in the 1–0 win against Brøndby IF securing Copenhagen a vital win over their bitter rivals.